Yadav106/termi-maze-3d/README.md

 ## Principle Used
 This 2D map is converted into a 3D world using Ray Casting.
 Multiple rays are emitted from a source(the player here).
-The distances of walls are computed via these rays
+The distances of walls are computed via these rays.
-The walls that are further away have more ceilings and floors in the 3D world The closer walls have less ceiling and floor
+The walls that are further away have more ceilings and floors in the 3D world.
+The closer walls have less ceiling and floor.
-The ceiling, floor and walls are then drawn on a fixed buffer which is then printed out on the terminal screen
+The ceiling, floor and walls are then drawn on a fixed buffer which is then printed out on the terminal screen.

 ## Installation
 clone this repo and cd into it